dt-alliances/cas-quickstart/README.md

 # Overview

-[Dynatrace Cloud Automation](https://www.dynatrace.com/platform/cloud-automation/) powered by [Keptn](https://keptn.sh) can orchestrate different delivery or operational processes that are part of an application's lifecycle.
+The guide shows how to setup and use the [Dynatrace Cloud Automation](https://www.dynatrace.com/platform/cloud-automation/) control plane that provides an easy, event-based integration point for external tools such as testing services, notification services, and incident management services.

-Cloud Automation also provides an easy, event-based integration point for external tools (such as testing services, notification services, and incident management services) via webhooks.
-With external tool integration, you can set external tools to send events to Dynatrace, or set Dynatrace Cloud Automation to send events to external tools, which can then execute certain tasks in response.
+This guide currently showcases webhook integrations, but the plan is to incorporate a Cloud Automation remote execution plane as to aide in the development and test of custom services.

-The guide shows how to setup a sample application and configure webhooks to send events into the Cloud Automation control plane.
-Once events are in the control plane, subscriptions to this event can be configured a downstream system.
+For help or questions, email [Rob Jahn](https://www.linkedin.com/in/robjahn/) of the Dynatrace Tech Alliances team @ rob.jahn@dynatrace.com

-# Prerequisite Knowledge
+# Prerequisite knowledge

 Dynatrace
 * Understanding of Dynatrace, OneAgent and the Software Intelligence Platform